So you’re trying to be more productive—to get more done in less time.

 I get that.
 But what kind of change does that mean for your schedule?
 Because as you know, if nothing changes, nothing will change.

-My answer to the question of how to get a ton done is usually a variation of “It’s amazing what you can get done before 8 a.m. if you try.”
+My answer to the question of how to get a lot done is usually a variation of “It’s amazing what you can get done before 8 a.m. if you try.”

 As painful as that may sound to you, it’s probably also true for you.
-Many high impact leaders I know get more done before 10 a.m. than most people get done in a day.
+Most high-impact leaders I know get more done before 10 a.m. than most people get done in a day.

-Here are 5 ways becoming a morning person—as tough as that might sound—unlocks your leadership!
+Here are five ways becoming a morning person—as tough as that might sound—unlocks your leadership!